Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

      "method" : "script" ,
      "params" : {
         "serial" : <serial number>,
-        "type" : <one of "shell", "ucode">,
-        "script" : <text blob containing the script>, "timeout" : <max timeout in seconds, default is 30>, "when" : <time when this will be performed as UTC seconds>
+        "type" : <one of "shell", "ucode", "bundle">, "script" : <text blob containing the script, This must be vase64 encoded>, "timeout" : <max timeout in seconds, default is 30, unused if URI is supplied>, "uri":  "<upload script results using this URI>", "signature" : "<signature for script>: must be supplied to restricted devices", "when" : <time when this will be performed as UTC seconds>
      },
      "id" : <some number>